laffertybrian/food-sales-predictions/README.md

 - Analyized data using multiple machine learning models to optimize results.

 ## Model
 The Machine Learning Model selected for this project was a Regression Tree.
 This model preformed best with the data when compared with a Linear Regression model.
-The Regreesion Tree had a R^2 value above 0.996 when working with the test data.
+After tuning hyperparameters of The Regreesion Tree, it produced a R^2 value above 0.996 on the test data.

 ## Results